 To communicate science effectively, researchers must be able to provide clear images of structural models for inclusion in manuscripts and presentations.
-The program Mercury contains many features which can assist in the production of high-quality, high-resolution graphics of molecules.
+The program Mercury contains many features which can assist in the production of high-quality, high-resolution graphics of molecules and extended structure.